zio/zio-prelude/docs/zpure/index.md

 There are many other error handling operators defined on `ZPure`.
 The `catchSome` operator allows us to only recover from certain errors.

 The `fold` and `foldM` operators allow us to handle both the failure and success cases at the same time.
 And the `orElse` operator allows us to specify a fallback computation that will be run if the original computation fails.

-Since these operators are the same as the ones on `ZIO` we will not cover them all in detail here.

 One other concept from `ZIO` that carries over to `ZPure` is the ability to accumulate multiple errors.